 Just because the apartment you’re looking at is near a highway doesn’t mean it is the most effective route to get to your job.
 Shortest distance does not mean shortest time.

-Living close to those you hang with on the regular makes things easier.
-If you move clear across town, are you going to constantly be back-tracking to your friends’ neighborhoods to hang out?
+Living close to those you hang with on the reg makes things easier.
+If you move clear across town to save some cash, are you going to constantly be back-tracking to your friends’ neighborhoods to hang out?
 Will they come to you?
 Does this bother you either way?
 Think about it.
+It’s a thing.

 - Gym Membership:

 Probably sounds silly, but if you have a gym membership, you’re probably locked into some certain amount of time for a certain amount of money per month.
 You also probably chose said gym because it was convenient for you.
 If you move away, can you still attend this gym?
 Can you cancel your membership?
 Can you keep your membership and guarantee yourself you’ll actually go with the added distance?
-Make sure you’re not throwing away money!
+Make sure you’re not lighting your money on fire.
+You need that to pay for parking, remember?

 - Do you have an animal?
 Denver is the most pet-friendly city we’ve ever lived in.
 If you run into a place that has a hefty pet deposit, plus a hefty monthly fee, keep looking – there are tons of landlords and rental companies that will charge one or the other, or include a deposit in your overall apartment deposit.
 Also, this is often times negotiable (with smaller building owners), and it never hurts to ask.